ensuring children’s health beyond the hospital walls

 Dayton Children’s community benefit contributions support organizations in our 20-County service region that help us realize our mission of relentlessly pursuing optimal health for all children within our reach.
 It takes a community working together to ensure children are healthy and safe where they live, learn, and play.
 As part of our commitment to the community, Dayton Children’s allocates our “community benefit” funding to organizations who are working to improve the lives of children and families in our service region in alignment with our community health needs assessment.

-Organizations can learn more about this funding opportunity by reading our community benefit guidelines and completing the community benefit application.
-The application opens on April 15, 2022, and will close on June 15, 2022.
+Organizations can learn more about this funding opportunity by reading our community benefit contributions guidelines and completing the community benefit contributions application.
+The second round for FY23 application window opens on November 15, 2022, and will close on December 31, 2022.

 community benefit contributions F.A.Q.

 How are funding decisions made for the grants?